 What are your hours?

-During the academic year, we are open from 8:00-9:00 on Mondays; Tuesday through Friday 8:00-9:00, as well as Saturday afternoons from 1:00-5:00.
+During the academic year, we are open from Monday through Friday 8:00-5:00 with evening hours available on Monday by appointment only.
 Please be aware that all services end fifteen minutes prior to close each day.
 Please check our calendar for information regarding holiday closures, intercession hours, etc.

 Do I need to make an appointment to visit the CAC?